dialog-semiconductor/BLE_SDK6_examples/DA14585-DA14531-Dynamic_L2CAP_Packet_size_Optimization/Readme.md

 Before launching the Keil project, make sure to link the SDK and project environment using the Python linker script `dlg_make_keil_vx.xxx`.
 More information [here](https://www.dialog-semiconductor.com/sites/default/files/sw-example-da145x-example-setup.pdf).
-1. Start Keil using the `tput_optimization.uvprojx` Keil project file.
+-Start Keil using the `tput_optimization.uvprojx` Keil project file.

 2. Expand the dialog shown in the red box in the image below.

 	![Expand_Select_Device](assets/Expand_Select_Device.png)

 3. Select your target device: DA14531, DA14585, DA14586